shalatan/shalatan.github.io/android.md

   - `viewModelScope` : Coroutine scopre tied to *viewModel*.
 Extension function of the *viewModel* class, bound to *Dispatchers.Main* and will automatically be cancelled when viewModel is cleared.
   - `lifecycleScope` : Bound to lifecycle of the Activity/Fragment to avoid memory leak and resource waste.
   > **Q**: What if we want to cancel only some coroutines and retain some other coroutines inside the scope? <br>
   **Ans**: We can define Job using launch and cancel it whenever we want.
-Job is actually coroutine itself.
+Job is actually coroutine itself.<br>

   ```kotlin
   private lateinit var coroutineScope: CoroutineScope
   private lateinit var job1: Job